The Ultimate Travel Guide to Tasiilaq

 Overnight stays in the settlements around Tasiilaq are usually arranged as part of a multi-day tour.
 The operators that offer tours with an overnight stop will take care of these arrangements for you.

 If you are traveling independently, you can arrange accommodation through the Tourist Information Office in Tasiilaq or with one of the tour operators.
-The exception is Kulusuk, where you can book directly with the Hotel Kulusuk or the Kulusuk Hostel (depending on season).
+The exception is Kulusuk, where you can book directly with the Hotel Kulusuk or the Kulusuk Hostel (depending on the season).

 Restaurants and cafés – where to eat in Tasiilaq